sigsum/sigsum/doc/design.md

 signed checksum that a verifier would accept.
 A log can misbehave by not presenting the same append-only Merkle tree to everyone because it is attacker-controlled.
-However, a log operator would only do that if it is likely to go unnoticed.
+The attacker would only do that if it is likely to go unnoticed, however.

 For security we need a collision resistant hash function and an unforgeable signature scheme.
 We also assume that at most a threshold of independent